bojand/talks/fsto-2018-grpc/slides.md

 - HTTP/2
 - RPC using Protocol Buffers (or JSON)
 - Plugins to extend functionality
-- Forwards / Backwards Compatible
+- Forwards / Backwards Compatible on the wire
 - Self-Describing
-- Streaming
+- Streaming call support
-- General appication framework (logging, security, monitoring, tracing)
 - Mobile: Android and Objective-C, Experimental Swift
 - Polyglot: C++, Go, Java, Ruby, Node.js, Python, C#, PHP

 ???

 - HTTP2 is binary, instead of textual
 - is fully multiplexed, instead of ordered and blocking
 - multiple requests can be serviced at the same time in one connection